Reviewing Local Bounti (LOCL) and Its Competitors

 |2.56

-Local Bounti currently has a consensus target price of $2.85, suggesting a potential upside of 486.30%.
-As a group, “Agricultural production – crops” companies have a potential upside of 56.35%.
-Given Local Bounti’s stronger consensus rating and higher probable upside, analysts plainly believe Local Bounti is more favorable than its peers.
+Local Bounti presently has a consensus price target of $2.85, suggesting a potential upside of 464.36%.
+As a group, “Agricultural production – crops” companies have a potential upside of 53.01%.
+Given Local Bounti’s stronger consensus rating and higher possible upside, equities research analysts clearly believe Local Bounti is more favorable than its peers.

-This table compares Local Bounti and its peers’ net margins, return on equity and return on assets.

-65.3% of Local Bounti shares are held by institutional investors.
-Comparatively, 25.5% of shares of all “Agricultural production – crops” companies are held by institutional investors.
-41.5% of Local Bounti shares are held by insiders.
-Comparatively, 17.7% of shares of all “Agricultural production – crops” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

 Summary